DAIC-tud/docs/content/en/docs/job_submissions/_index.md

      8580317_[1-5]   general JobArray SomeNetID PD       0:00      1 (Priority)
 ```

 In this example, slurm created 5 jobs in a job array, each using the same settings (the name `JobArrayExample`, the `general` partition, `short` QoS, `00:01:00` time, `1` task with `1` CPU and `1G` memory, and an output and error file with both array job Id and task id).
-Each task looks up certain parameter values from a config file laveraging its index via the `awk` command.
+Each task looks up certain parameter values from a config file leveraging its index via the `awk` command.

 {{% alert title="Note" color="info" %}}